Tlaxcala: Colonial period

 Unlike the rest of Mexico, Tlaxcala was under the direct protection of the Spanish crown, part of its reward for its support in the Conquest.
 This shielded the Tlaxcalans from the worst of the oppression of the native peoples, which reached its peak in the 1530s.
 In fact, Tlaxcalan allegiance to the Spaniards became an enduring partnership.
 Tlaxcalan forces joined Spanish forces to put down revolts such as the Mixtón Rebellion and accompanied them to conquer places such as Guatemala and northern Mexico.

 In the late 16th century, Christianized and sedentary Tlaxcalans were recruited to settle and pacify the Chichimecas in what is now northeast Mexico.
 Tlaxcalans were used not only to fight but also to establish towns in villages in this nomadic people's territory, to be a kind of example to them.
 Over 400 Tlaxcalan families would move north, but not until they negotiated and won special concessions from the Spanish.
-They included orders called “mandamientos de amparo” to ensure that these families’ heirs would not lose the lands that were being granted to them.
+They included orders called "mandamientos de amparo" to ensure that these families' heirs would not lose the lands that were being granted to them.
 They also included freedom from tributes, taxes and personal service in perpetuity.
 These settlers were instrumental in pacifying this part of Mexico, and although these families eventually intermarried with the Chichimeca, they never completely lost their Tlaxcalan identity.

 During the colonial period, the Tlaxcalans were successful in keeping the concessions granted to them by the Spanish crown.
-In 1585, when the territory of Tlaxcala was formally established, it roughly had the same borders as the old kingdom of Tlaxcala.
+In 1585, when the territory of Tlaxcala was formally established, it roughly had the same borders as the old Tlaxcalan state.
 While the neighboring territory of Puebla had some authority over this territory, the city of Tlaxcala remained independently governed until Mexican Independence in 1821.

 However, the indigenous population who had been living in Tlaxcala were somehow reduced to a small minority.
 Tlaxcala in 1519 had a population estimated at 150,000 to 500,000, the larger estimate perhaps including allies, such as those in the adjacent Pueblo valley.
 According to Catholic Encyclopedia, in 1625 the formerly sizeable city of Tlaxcala had only 700 people.
 The decline in the population was due to epidemics, emigrations, and the construction of a canal which served the Mexican Valley.